 Note: Any Class C vehicle with 1 or more of 3 endorsements: HazMat, PV, TV

-2.4.
-What are the steps required to pass a CA CDL test in 2021.
+Steps required to pass a CA CDL test in 2021

 An indispensable part of a study guide is the steps required.
 California CDL study guide is not an exception.
 Below is how to obtain a CA CDL steps by steps: